-Cooling towers can also be used in the winter time to provide free cooling to a chilled water system by cooling the water down to a set point using the cooling tower and delivering the cool water to a heat exchanger where the condenser water that was cooled in the cooling tower absorbs heat from the chilled water loop and returns to the cooling tower to release the heat into the atmosphere.
-This requires a specific control system and sensors.
+Cooling towers can also be used in the wintertime to provide free cooling to a chilled water system.
+It does this by cooling the water down to a set point using the cooling tower and delivering the cool water to a heat exchanger.
+The condenser water that was cooled in the cooling tower absorbs heat from the chilled water loop and returns to the cooling tower to release the heat into the atmosphere.
+That requires a specific control system and sensors.
 The control system locks out the chiller.
-Therefore, the customer saves on energy cost by getting chilled water without mechanical cooling.
+Therefore, the customer saves on energy costs by getting chilled water without mechanical cooling.

 How Cooling Towers Work | Technical Terms, Classification, and Factors

 Approach - the difference between the entering air wet bulb temperature and the leaving water temperature.